 Holy Cross Energy strives to provide our members with safe, reliable and affordable power.
 As such we will continue to evaluate our policies and operations for efficiency, safety, and environmental improvements.

 A non-refundable interconnection study fee of $100 must accompany each interconnection application for systems with a nameplate capacity of 12-100 kW and $250 for systems with a nameplate capacity greater than 100 kW.
 The applicant may be responsible for additional study costs on a case by case basis, please review the information in Holy Cross’ Generator Interconnect Policy for additional information.

-For residential consumers in 2018, the average effective rate for solar production is estimated at $0.108/kWh.
-This rate has increased 2.1% on average since 2005 as shown below.
-The average cost of purchased power for 2017 is $0.062/kWh, which is used to calculate true ups for any unused banked kWh during 2018.
+For residential consumers in 2019, the average effective rate for solar production is estimated at $0.10529/kWh.
+The average cost of purchased power for 2019 is $0.04827/kWh, which is used to calculate true ups for any unused banked kWh during 2020.
 The difference between retail and wholesale power costs includes expenses associated with the distribution and transmission of electricity, operation and maintenance of the grid, and other utility operations.

 Holy Cross will net meter photovoltaic generators up to 500 kW and other generators up to 50 kW.
 Generators must be designed to supply no more than 120% of the electrical consumption at a meter over the prior 12 billing months (at the time of application).
 If insufficient billing history exists, Holy Cross will estimate usage and specify a maximum allowable system size.